mohdshebinnnc/E-Commerce-Application-/README.md

-# Project Title: E-Commerce Application (MERN Stack)
+# Project Title:
+E-Commerce Application

 ## Project Overview
 This project is a comprehensive e-commerce platform designed to provide a fully functional online shopping experience.
 It includes features like user authentication, product management, and order handling.
 The purpose is to build a robust and scalable application that demonstrates full-stack development skills using the MERN stack.